Renewables & Non-renewables energy resources

-The Energy Management Centre (EMC) and ESCP Europe hosted a roundtable discussion on "Natural Gas as a Bridge to a Renewable Energy Future" earlier this year in Paris.
+The Energy Management Centre (EMC) and ESCP hosted a roundtable discussion on "Natural Gas as a Bridge to a Renewable Energy Future" earlier this year in Paris.
 The event brought together current participants from the MSc in Energy Management, Alumni and senior industry professionals.

 The roundtable focused on the key drivers for energy demand and supply going forward, the implications of COP21 for the energy sector, and what the future holds for gas.